JonConstantine01/100-days-of-code/log.md

 **Thoughts**: Admin Pages still pending, waiting for the day to finish it, meanwhile finding peace in insert statements and create tables.

 ---

+### Day 10: July 18, 2025

+**Today's Progress**: Worked on about page and, projects management page, figured the logic for tables in mysql.

+**Thoughts**: wish i had more ram in my brain, feeling sleepy after i fail.

+---